sysdiglabs/promcat-resources/resources/mssql/INSTALL.md

     target_label: sysdig_k8s_pod_container_name
 ```

-You can download the sample configuration file below and apply it by:
+You can download the sample configuration file and apply it by:
 ```bash
 kubectl apply -f sysdig-agent.yaml
 ```